Thomas Thøgersen

-Thomas Thøgersen (born April 2, 1968) is a Danish former professional footballer who won three Danish football championships with Brøndby IF.
+Thomas Thøgersen (born 2 April 1968) is a Danish former professional footballer who won three Danish football championships with Brondby.

 Thøgersen was born in Copenhagen.
-He made his senior debut with BK Frem in 1989, but left the club when they were relegated in 1993.
-He moved to Brøndby IF in the top-flight Danish Superliga championship, and helped the club win the 1994 Danish Cup trophy from his position as forward.
+He made his senior debut with Frem in 1989, but left the club when they were relegated in 1993.
+He moved to Brondby in the top-flight Danish Superliga championship, and helped the club win the 1994 Danish Cup trophy from his position as forward.
 From 1996 to 1998, he was a part of the Brøndby team which won three Superliga titles in a row.
 In 1998, he moved abroad to play for English club Portsmouth in the second-tier Football League First Division.
 Initially playing as a defender, he was eventually moved into the attacking midfielder position.
 He played a total of 119 games for Portsmouth until 2002, when he returned to end his career with childhood club Frem.